 Of course, there are other options available, such as getting your camera engraved.
 But this is a cheap and effective way to let the nice folk who find your camera know how to reach you.

 The other thing I love to do when I’m on the road is copy my photos into my iPad on a regular basis.
 Of course, you can do the same with your laptop, but I’m an iPad kinda gal.

-For iPad lovers out there, get your hands on the iPad Camera Connection Kit, which is only $35 in Australia, and no doubt nice and affordable in other countries as well.
+For iPad lovers out there, get your hands on the iPad Camera Connection Kit.

 This clever little addition to your travel kit allows you to simply put your camera card into one end, and the iPad into the other end, and it sucks your photos straight into iPhoto for you.